 This chapter describes the procedures necessary to physically install your DHCPatriot system in the Telco rack, connect cables to the devices and properly configure the console server for access to the DHCPatriot devices.
 This manual covers only model 2003-2 and greater DHCPatriot systems.
 Figure 3.1 shows model 2003-2 and greater.
-If you have the older system, model 2003-1 (see figure 3.2), please use the original manual provided with the DHCPatriot system for contact First Network Group
+If you have the older system, model 2003-1 (see figure 3.2), please use the original manual provided with the DHCPatriot system for physical installation, or contact First Network Group for physical installation instructions.